nodejs/node/doc/api/async_hooks.md

   type, { triggerAsyncId: executionAsyncId(), requireManualDestroy: false }
 );

+// Run a function in the execution context of the resource.
+This will
+// * establish the context of the resource
-// Call AsyncHooks before callbacks. asyncResource.emitBefore();
+// * trigger the AsyncHooks before callbacks
+// * call the provided function `fn` with the supplied arguments

-// Call AsyncHooks after callbacks. asyncResource.emitAfter();
+// * trigger the AsyncHooks after callbacks
+// * restore the original execution context asyncResource.runInAsyncScope(fn, thisArg, ...args);

 // Call AsyncHooks destroy callbacks. asyncResource.emitDestroy();